 The songs this teacher forced upon me sucked — all insipid pap on the order of "Merrily We Roll Along,"

-I had a good ear and could hunt-and-peck much better songs that I actually liked, and
+I had a good ear and could hunt-and-peck much better songs that I actually ENJOYED, and

 This lady had zero idea how to inspire and excite, which for me is the essence of good teaching.

 Anywho, 8 years rolled past, by which point I could plunk out a few more songs on the piano, and had fallen madly in love with the Beatles, Pink Floyd, Neil Young, Joni Mitchell, Eric Clapton, Jimi Hendrix, and other amazing music-makers.
-I was 16 and attending a dismal, dank boarding school, crying my eyes out because I was separated from all of my high school friends.
+I was 16 and attending a rather dismal sports-crazed boarding school, crying my eyes out because I was separated from all of my high school friends.